Etching process printmaking – Step by Step

 The plate is inked all over, and then the ink wiped off the surface, leaving only the ink in the etched lines and points.

-All printmakers know that CHARBONNEL is a high quality ink.
-Get to know this magnificent brand better.
+All printmakers know that CHARBONNEL is a high-quality ink

 The plate is then put through a high-pressure printing press together with a sheet of paper (often moistened to soften it).
 The paper picks up the ink from the etched lines, making a print.

-Find out a little more about the paper you use.
+Find out a little more about the paper you use here.

 10- Drying prints